machtmu/machtmu.com/docs/SPRINT/subsystems/electronics/index.md

-# Telemetry & Control
+# Electrical

 ![EGSE System](EGSE.JPG)
 <p class="image-caption">Ground Support Equipment System</p>

-## About the Telemetry & Control Team
+## About the Electrical Team

-The Telemetry & Control team works at the heart of testing operations by building ground support equipment.
+The Electrical team works at the heart of testing operations by building ground support equipment.
 The team gains experience with mission-control software and hardware, controlling rockets during testing and building systems to do so safely and effectively.
-This team specializes in LabVIEW, ladder logic, PLCs, and industrial electronics panels for rocket control and monitoring.
+This team specializes in LabVIEW, ladder logic, PLCs, and industrial electrical panels for rocket control and monitoring.

 ## System Overview

-The Telemetry & Control system provides comprehensive ground support equipment for safe rocket testing and operations.
+The Electrical system provides comprehensive ground support equipment for safe rocket testing and operations.
 Our IP65-rated enclosure houses critical components including LabJack T7-Pro for data acquisition, PLC for control logic, and LabVIEW HMI for operator interface.

 ## Hardware